Eino: Orchestration Design Principles

 }

-Parallel is a special type of node within a chain.
-From the perspective of the chain, a parallel node is no different from other nodes.
-Internally, the basic topology of a parallel node is as follows:
+Parallel is a special type of node in chain.
+From the chain’s perspective, parallel is no different from other nodes.
+Internally, parallel’s basic topology is as follows:

 func TestParallel() {